 The Upstate Medical University Department of Emergency Medicine EMS Programs will not allow any student to take a certifying examination until he/she has successfully completed all phases of training (including didactic, clinical, and field training) and demonstrated competency in all skills within the scope of practice for an entry-level EMT.

-Completion of course does not guarantee succesful acquisition of state or national certification.
+Completion of course does not guarantee successful acquisition of state or national certification.
 Students must successfully complete the New York State Practical and Written Exams or National Registry Practical and Written Exams to obtain the respective certifications.